haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 ![enter image description here](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/4_Exercise/4_Exercise_data.png)

 	- As you can see, the dataset is big and we don’t need everything it contains.
 You could download the whole data and edit it on your computer, but you can also filter the data before downloading it.
 You’d have to figure out what different attributes mean – unfortunately in this case the information is in Finnish, so needed code explanations are provided here.
-You can also check them through the link below and clicking “Aineiston kuvaus (pdf)”.
+You can also check them through the link below and clicking “Aineiston kuvaus (pdf)”
 - https://public-transport-hslhrt.opendata.arcgis.com/datasets/HSLHRT::hsln-linjat-4/about
 - You can select features by clicking “Filter data” on the left of the page.
 		- JL_LAJI: 12, filters by local VR traffic